Drunk (album): Cover and packaging

 Brainfeeder's Adam Stover designed the album cover and packaging for Drunk.
 The front cover image, photographed by filmmaker Eddie Alcazar, features Thundercat nose-deep in a pool of water, staring intensely.
+The image resembles that of the cover of Grover Washington Jr’s 1975 album Mister Magic, which also was viewed as a jazz-funk genre defining album of its era.
 Alcazar said of the shoot:

 We first were going to shoot it in Flylo's bathtub.
 I had it all ready and filled up with bubbles and even set up moody lights and everything, but [Thundercat] couldn't fit.
 We moved the shoot to the pool outside, right when the sun was going down and that's when things just got really magically weird ...
 I was shooting film and my exposure had to be perfect so he had to hold his breath and be still for minutes at a time.
 That bubble you see by his nose represents the struggle.

 Stover drew inspiration from vintage jazz and funk records in designing the album's front and back covers and layout; inspiration was also drawn from the soundtrack to the 1974 film Death Wish, composed by Herbie Hancock, as Thundercat wanted Drunks visual design to be stylistically similar to that of the Hancock record.
 The album's title is set in the Cooper Black typeface, and its credits and track listings are set in Franklin Gothic.